 StarTrek.com accepts pitches for essays, reported work, features, and more.
 Below, you'll find a few general tips for pitching to our Managing Editor and staff.
 All assignments will be contracted and paid.
-Writers from outside the United States are welcome.
+Writers from outside of the United States are more than welcome.

-We are interested in pitches on the following evergreen topics:
+We are always interested in pitches on the following evergreen topics:

 - Timely responses to recent Star Trek episodes.
 This is not a call for recaps.
 It’s a call for deeper looks at various aspects that might have been introduced or explored in an episode.

 - Interviews with one-off Star Trek guest stars.

 - Trek related essays (We will also consider video essay pitches on a case-by-case basis.)